About Jacqueline Cardenas

-She is currently the lead editor and multimedia reporter overseeing California Latino News and Washington Latino News.
+She was the lead editor and multimedia reporter overseeing California Latino News and Washington Latino News.
 Within months of taking on the role, her creative content has led to increased readership and viewership.

 Throughout Jacqui’s journalism undergrad at Chicago’s DePaul University, she was the editor-in-chief of their bilingual newspaper, La DePaulia.